jpbede/rfc-cfbl-address-header/draft-benecke-cfbl-address-header.md

 This document already addresses some parts of this problem and describes a privacy-safe way to send a FBL report.
 As described in [](#complaint-report), the MBP can omit the entire body and/or header and send only the required fields.
+As described in {{?RFC6590}}, the MBP can also redact the data in question.
 Nevertheless, each MBP must consider for itself whether this implementation is acceptable and complies with existing privacy laws.

 As described in [](#complaint-report), it is also strongly RECOMMENDED that the Message-ID and, if used, the CFBL-Feedback-ID.